Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.1 - Auto-Pilot Mode/README.md

 - You should see the response `Healthy`, `Degraded` or `Unhealthy`

+- Stop the application by pressing `Ctrl + C` in the terminal

-### Lab 5.1 - Fasten your seatbelts, turbulance incoming - Committing Code Changes
+### Step 2: - Fasten your seatbelts, turbulance incoming - Committing Code Changes

 > [!Note]
 > You must complete the previous lab before continuing with this one